rhynix/allowing/README.md

 ### Allow nil

 Only perform the validation if the attribute is not equal to nil.
 If the attribute is nil, no validation is performed and thus the attribute will be considered valid.
-This option can not be used on block validations, because this validation is not defined on an attribute.
+This option can not be used on block validations, because block validations are not defined on an attribute.

 ###### Example